-Easy Vegan Pumpkin Pie!
+Our Easy Vegan Pumpkin Pie is soy-free, dairy-free, and egg-free!
 Pumpkin pie lovers rejoice!
-We’ve created the easiest, most delicious, just like mom used to make pumpkin pie ever.
-You’ll also love all of these Thanksgiving recipes, but I digress.
+We've created the easiest, most delicious, just like mom used to make pumpkin pie ever.
+You'll only need 11 simple ingredients and one bowl.
+Make our Homemade Vegan Pie Crust or buy ready-made.
+You'll also love all of these Thanksgiving recipes, but I digress.

 If you don’t like pumpkin pie.
 Bye.

-Now that the weirdos are gone, let’s dig into this super easy, delicious, Thanksgiving necessity.
+Now that the weirdos are gone (JUST KIDDING), let’s dig into this super easy, delicious, Thanksgiving necessity.
 Right?
 It’s a necessity.
 The day of giving thanks cannot end without a big slice of pumpkin pie.
 That’s the rule.
 No negotiating.

 Pumpkin pie, like enchiladas, BBQ, and meatloaf, is one of the foods that people think that they’ll have to give up if they stop eating animal products.
 So.
 Not.
 True.
 Where there’s a will, there’s a way, and if you follow our blog, you know that we will always find a way to recreate our old favorites.
 We’re nothing without our traditions.

 Many years ago, not long after we started Veganosity, we created our first vegan pumpkin pie with chickpeas.
 Yes, you read that right.

 We used ground up chickpeas as a stabilizer for the pumpkin.
 It worked beautifully.
 The taste of the beans was undetectable, and it made the pie filling much more solid and heavy, just the way I like it.

 This year, we wanted to create an easier, lighter version for those of you who don’t mind a creamy and less dense, pie filling.
 And here it is.